ChayHuiXiang/NTU-CS/RE1016/README.md

 # RE1016 Engineering Computation
 A repository containing assignments, tutorials and exercises from the RE1016 module.
+The assignments and tutorials were from part 1 of the course, while the rest were from part 2 of the course.